Reasons for Life Insurance Payout Denial in Canada

 It is considered intentional misrepresentation if you withhold information or lie to get a more affordable premium during your application process.
 If you claim not to be a smoker, for example, but the life insurance medical exam during your application reveals years of smoking, that's misrepresentation.

 There are a few outcomes if it's revealed you intentionally lied.
 The best-case scenario is paying higher life insurance rates if this misrepresentation is revealed before you're approved.
-Otherwise, companies may deny coverage.
+Otherwise, companies may deny life insurance coverage.

 Made a mistake on your application?
 We suggest contacting a customer advisor immediately.
 To fix changes, your insurance provider might ask for documentation and proof to ensure you're not scamming them.